dfinity/examples/motoko/minimal-counter-dapp/README.md

 };
 ```

-The function returns the incremented counter variable.
+The function is returning the incremented counter variable.

 #### getCount()
 The `getCount()` function returns the current counter value.